Homemade Pesto Sauce

 - With the processor running, slowly pour in olive oil through the feeder opening until smooth.

-- Stir in cheese and salt.
+- Stir in cheese, lemon juice, and salt.
 Taste and adjust seasoning if needed.

 - Use immediately, or store in a covered jar in the refrigerator with extra olive oil on top.